XPRESSyourself/XPRESSpipe/docs/content/reference-building.rst

 | - All chromosomal genome fasta files are in the parent reference directory
 | - A sub-directory, named :data:`genome`, contains the STAR reference files.
 If :data:`createReference` is used to curate the reference, and the parent reference directory was provided as output location, this formatted will be handled by XPRESSpipe
 | - A transcript reference (GTF), is located in the reference parent directory and is named :data:`transcripts.gtf`.
 If coding-only or truncated reference GTFs are used, they should also be in this directory (:data:`truncate` will handle file naming and formatting so long as the output location is specified as this parent directory)
-| - If :data:`metagene` analysis is being performed, properly flattened transcript references are located in the parent reference directory.
-If :data:`makeFlat` was used with this parent reference directory as output location, proper naming and formatted will be handled by XPRESSpipe
 | **A completed reference directory can be created that follows these requirements by creating a directory, placing the transcripts.gtf and chromosome genomic fasta files in the parent directory and running :data:`curateReference` as described below

 ============================